Algebraic Geometry over $C^\infty$-rings: Modules over -rings and -schemes Modules over C∞-rings and C∞-schemes

-Next we discuss {\it modules\/} over $C^\iy$-rings.
-The author knows of no previous work on these, so all this section may be new, although much of it is a straightforward generalization of well known facts about modules over commutative rings.
+Next we discuss modules over $C^\iy$-rings, and sheaves of modules on $C^\iy$-schemes.
+The author knows of no previous work on these, so all this section may be new, although much of it is a straightforward generalization of well known facts.